UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ---

-When we made our frequency table in Module 1, we first saved the single column as an object before we used `value_counts()`.
+When we made our frequency table in module 1, we first saved the single column as an object before we used `value_counts()`.
 Instead of saving the column in advance, we can skip this step and do this and the frequency table in one line with chaining: